Cairi-S/Welcome-Foolish-Mortals/README.md

 - Upon introducing Howlerjs I lost the ability to toggle mute on and off during gameplay.

   - *Solved* - I began by commenting out the original forEach statement that I had written.
-After reading the accompanying Howlerjs documentation I decided the best approach would be to add the .mute(true) and .mute(false) methods to each audio file to fix the problem.
+After re-reading the accompanying Howlerjs documentation I decided the best approach would be to add the .mute(true) and .mute(false) methods to each audio file to fix the problem.
 To fully solve the problem I have now included both icons in separate buttons in the HTML file and use JavaScript to add and remove classes to show the necessary icon alongside using the previously mentioned method.
 I am aware that this code is not DRY and in the future would look to rectify this.

 - Pressing the reset button was causing a new sequence to trigger on top of the existing sequence, so 2 sequences would be playing simultaneously.